Transend Networks

-Transend transmitted electricity from power stations in Tasmania and on mainland Australia (via Basslink) to its customers around the state.
+Transend transmitted electricity from power stations in Tasmania and on mainland Australia via Basslink to its customers around the state.
 Transend's customers included electricity generators, electricity retailers and major industrial customers.

-Transend was a participant in Australia's National Electricity Market (NEM).
-The NEM operates on an interconnected power system that extends from Queensland to South Australia.
-Tasmania is connected to the NEM via Basslink.
+Transend was a participant in Australia's National Electricity Market that operates on an interconnected power system from Queensland to South Australia.
+Tasmania is connected to the National Electricity Market via Basslink.
 Transend was a regulated monopoly that received its revenue cap from the Australian Energy Regulator.

 Transend also owned and operated a telecommunications business that served customers in the electricity supply industry and in other industries.